-A Health Reimbursement Account (HRA) is a tax-advantage personalized health benefit that allows you to pay for a wide range of medical expenses considered to be qualified under IRS Section 213 of the Internal Revenue Code, including self-payment premiums to the Health and Benefit Plan.
+A Health Reimbursement Account (HRA) is a tax-advantage Plan benefit that allows you to pay for a wide range of medical expenses considered to be qualified under IRS Section 213 of the Internal Revenue Code, including self-payment premiums to the Health and Benefit Plan, using accumulated credits.

 The Board of Trustees have chosen Create as the market leader in consumer directed healthcare benefit accounts, to assist the Plan in providing participants with 24/7 access to the allowances within their HRA’s.